• Home

 Room temperature - Store cookies in an airtight container at room temp for up to 4-5 days.

 Freezing the baked cookies - You can freeze these cookies, too!
-Once they're cool, pop 'em in a freezer-safe bag or container for up to 2 months.
+Once they're cool, pop them in a freezer-safe bag or container for up to 2 months.
 Thaw at room temp when the craving hits.

 Freezing the dough - Want fresh-baked cookies later?
 Scoop the dough into balls and freeze them on a tray.
 Once firm, transfer to a bag.
 Bake from frozen, just add a minute or two to the bake time.